Airborne Fun

 The Airborne Fun is a series of Australian high-wing, single and two-place, hang gliders, designed and produced by Airborne Windsports of Redhead, New South Wales and introduced in the early 2000s.

 Design and development

 The Fun series are all intended to be beginner hang gliders used for recreational flying and flight training.

-The Fun 190 model is made from aluminum tubing, with the single-surface wing covered in Dacron sailcloth.
+The Fun 190 model is made from aluminium tubing, with the single-surface wing covered in Dacron sailcloth.
 Its 10.45 m span wing is cable braced with a single kingpost supporting the ground wires.
 The nose angle is 118° and the aspect ratio is 5.51:1.
 The aircraft is certified as DHV 1.